ShoaibHayat33/pg-quiz/README.md

 # pg-quiz
-Create &amp; get request for quiz collection with questions and answers
+Create, update, get request for quiz collection with questions and answers